I:03:03 Information Technology Resources

 1. Users must respect the privacy and usage privileges of others, both on the MTSU campus and at all sites reachable via MTSU's external network connections.

 2. Users will not intentionally seek information on passwords.
-Users will not modify files, data, or passwords belonging to other Users.
+Unauthorized users will not modify files, data, or passwords belonging to other Users.
 Users will not develop or retain programs for these purposes.

 3. Users will preserve and protect the privacy, dignity, well being, and informed consent of all participants.